 Initial Inspections.
 Prior to the commencement of business, as applicable, and upon presentation of appropriate identification, credential holder and licensees must permit the commission, or its designee to enter and inspect the premises and to audit the records of each entity for compliance with laws enforced by or under the Commission’s jurisdiction.

 Periodic Commission inspection.
-A pharmacy is subject to periodic inspections to determine compliance with the laws regulating the practice of pharmacy.
+A credential holder is subject to periodic inspections to determine compliance with the laws regulating the practice of pharmacy.

 Statement of Deficiency.